minprog/cs50x/hello/index.md

 # Hello, you!

-This was first C program:
+This was your first C program:

     #include <stdio.h>